 Section XI.
-District Standards.

-a.
-The Board of Trustees of the District shall adopt Levee Standards, including geometry, dimensions and freeboard that will provide acceptable levels of stability and safety.
-Special conditions to the Levee Standards may be added by the Board, from time to time, as needed.

-b.
-The height of any fill or embankment added to the existing ground levels shall be limited to elevations and construction standards (type of material, compaction, time length of loading and consolidation and staging of construction) designated by District in the Levee Standards.

-c.
-For fills and embankments, the District may require an Applicant to perform periodic tests to confirm stability, density and safety of fills and embankments.
+Compliance with District Standards.
+The Encroachment Permit Applicant may be required to perform periodic tests to confirm stability, density and safety of fills and embankments in order to comply with all District Standards and any Encroachment Permit conditions.

 Section XII.
 Liability Insurance.
-Prior to the issuance of the Encroachment Permit, the Applicant shall provide the District with a standard commercial general liability policy providing bodily injury and property damage insurance during the period of construction with coverage limits of not less than $300,000.00 per each occurrence and in the aggregate, insuring against any and all liability resulting from, and as a result of, the Applicant’s construction of the encroachment.
+Prior to the issuance of an Encroachment Permit, the Applicant shall provide the District with a standard commercial general liability policy providing bodily injury and property damage insurance during the period of construction with coverage limits of not less than $300,000.00 per each occurrence and in the aggregate, insuring against any and all liability resulting from, and as a result of, the Applicant’s construction of the Encroachment.
 If the District concludes that the proposed project poses substantial risk to the District and the District Works, the District reserves the right to require insurance in a greater amount than herein set forth.
 Such insurance shall name the District as an additional insured.
 The Applicant shall provide the District with a certificate of insurance and endorsement, showing the District has an additional insured, which shall provide that the insurance may not be canceled or the coverage reduced without providing the District a minimum of thirty (30) days prior written notice of such cancellation or reduction of coverage.

 Section XIII.
 Time of the Essence.
-The Applicant is advised that time is of the essence in connection with the construction of any encroachment authorized under the Encroachment Permit.
-The District at all times reserves the right to amend and change the time under which the Applicant shall be permitted to construct or to complete construction of said encroachment, or temporarily suspend construction activities, if such change in time is related to weather, high-water, or other anticipated conditions that may affect District operations during the original time permitted for completion.
+The Applicant is advised that time is of the essence in connection with the construction of any Encroachment authorized under the Encroachment Permit.
+The District at all times reserves the right to amend and change the time under which the Applicant shall be permitted to construct or to complete construction of said Encroachment, or temporarily suspend construction activities, if such change in time is related to weather, high-water, or other anticipated conditions that may affect District operations during the original time permitted for completion.

 Failure on the part of the Applicant to commence construction or to complete construction within the established time may be deemed to be a violation of the Encroachment Permit, and the District may avail itself of the rights set forth in Section XIV and XV of these Levee Encroachment Regulations.

 Section XIV.
 District’s Right of Entry for Inspection, Compliance and Enforcement.
-The District, by any authorized agent or employee, shall have the right to enter upon any property within the District Area of Jurisdiction at all reasonable times and places to determine and enforce compliance with the terms of an issued encroachment permit or other enforcement for failure to obtain a permit when necessary.
+The District, by any authorized agent or employee, shall have the right to enter upon any property within the District Area of Jurisdiction at all reasonable times and places to determine and enforce compliance with the terms of an issued Encroachment permit or other enforcement for failure to obtain a permit when necessary.

 Section XV.
 Violation of Regulations.
 Any person who shall violate any of the provisions of these Regulations shall, in addition to being subjected to any fine, penalty, or punishment allowable by law, be liable for all costs, expenses, and damages to the District caused by such violation(s).